All Episodes

 What do you think?

-Men when they got a testosterone shot?
+Did people take more risks, men, when they got a testosterone shot?

 The answer was no.

-That they they made the same economic decisions.
+The answer was no, that they made the same economic decisions.

-Uh, because I I do have a lifelong issue with being a little too aggressive sometimes.
+So I've experienced what's it like to have probably too much based on my own assessment, probably too much, because I do have a lifelong issue with being a little too aggressive sometimes.

 So I always thought that was testosterone.

-So it seems it does seem like my behavior changed.
+So it seems, it does seem like my behavior changed.

-The other thing I noticed is that since I'm a grown-ass adult with lots of let's say training for how to do things like invest and lots of habits, which I've developed over my lifetime.
+The other thing I noticed is that since I'm a grown-ass adult with lots of, let's say, training for how to do things like invest and lots of habits, which I've developed over my lifetime.

-And what I think is that if you temporarily temporarily is the key word here, change somebody's testosterone, that it doesn't make as much difference as you think because their training and their habits would be strong.
+And what I think is that if you temporarily, temporarily is the key word here, change somebody's testosterone, that it doesn't make as much difference as you think because their training and their habits would be strong.

 Might be different if you're 19.